alxp/islandty/README.md

 dataFileName=../islandora_demo_objects/create_islandora_objects.csv
 ```

 The CSV may be within the binaries' root folder, but does not need to be.
+If using a relative path, it is relative to the Islandty folder.

 ### Configure your fields

-Islandty comes with field configuration for the Islandora Demo Objects.
+Islandty comes with field configuration for the Islandora Demo Objects,
+but this can be easily configured to display custom metadata fields.

 To edit it for your data, edit the file `src/_data/islandtyFieldInfo.json`.
 It contains a json array.
 The key of each item is the raw column name in the CSV.